aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

         source ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/install/setup.bash

-1. Set the mode of the DeepRacer via ctrl_pkg to “followtheleader” using the below ros2 service call:
+1. Set the mode of the DeepRacer via `ctrl_pkg` to `followtheleader` using the following ROS2 service call:

         ros2 service call /ctrl_pkg/vehicle_state deepracer_interfaces_pkg/srv/ActiveStateSrv "{state: 3}"

-1. Enable “followtheleader” mode using the below ros2 service call
+1. Enable `followtheleader` mode using the following ROS2 service call:

         ros2 service call /ctrl_pkg/enable_state deepracer_interfaces_pkg/srv/EnableStateSrv "{is_active: True}"

-### Changing the MAX_SPEED scale of the DeepRacer:
+### Changing the `MAX_SPEED` scale of the DeepRacer:

-The MAX_SPEED scale of the DeepRacer can be modified using ros2 service call in case the car isn’t moving as expected.
-This can occur due to multiple reasons not limited to vehicle battery percentage, surface on which the car is being operated etc.
+You can modify the `MAX_SPEED` scale of the DeepRacer using a ROS2 service call in case the car isn’t moving as expected.
+This can occur because of the vehicle battery percentage, the surface on which the car is operating, or for other reasons.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS2 installation:

         sudo su